AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-qualified-people-in-a-smart-campaign.md

 View people who qualify to go through the flow when you run a smart campaign.

-1. In your smart campaign, click on&nbsp;Schedule.&nbsp;In the&nbsp;Smart List Status, click on the first link.
+1. In your smart campaign, click on Schedule.
+In the Smart List Status, click on the first link.

 ![](assets/qualifedpeople-hands.png)